zabertech/zaber-examples/examples/microscope_tiling_basler_camera/README.md

 ### Optional Params

 - `SAVE_FOLDER`: the folder in which the tiled images will be saved
-- `RUN_BEST_EFFORT_STITCHING`: program will try to stitch tiles together using openCV's Stitcher class (more on openCV's high level stitching API [here](https://docs.opencv.org/4.x/d8/d19/tutorial_stitcher.html))
+- `RUN_BEST_EFFORT_STITCHING`: program will try to stitch tiles together using openCV's Stitcher class (more on [openCV's high level stitching API](https://docs.opencv.org/4.x/d8/d19/tutorial_stitcher.html))
 - `RUN_NAIVE_TILING`: concatenate tiles together into single image--this should only be used with 0 horizontal and vertical overlap

 ### Pixel Calibration

 This example doesn't attempt to perform any sort of automated pixel calibration, so the user must also provide pixel dimensions.
-More information on pixel calibration can be found [here](https://ibidi.com/img/cms/support/AN/AN22_Pixel_Size.pdf).
+More information on pixel calibration can be found on this [document](https://ibidi.com/img/cms/support/AN/AN22_Pixel_Size.pdf).

 ### Focus